-October: Great for southern right wales in Hermanus
+October: Great for southern right whales in Hermanus

 Every year, hundreds of southern right whales migrate along South Africa’s south coast.
 And every year, the small town of Hermanus celebrates their passage.
 The whales can usually be seen June to November, but numbers peak in September to October, which is when the annual Hermanus Whale Festival is held — a celebration of cetacean-spotting, food, music and eco-activities.